Devils' Line: Volumes

-Devils' Line II: Gyakushu
+Devils' Line II: Trigger

 Anime

 An anime adaptation was announced in Monthly Morning Two on July 22, 2017.
 The series is directed by Hideaki Nakano at animation studio Platinum Vision, with Ryouma Mizuno serving as assistant director.
 Kenji Konuta and Ayumu Hisao have written the series.
 Pony Canyon Enterprises produced the series.
 The music is composed by Kana Shibue and recorded by King Records.
 The opening theme song is "Eclipse" by Shouta Aoi, and the ending theme song is "Sotto Toketeyuku Yō ni" by Mamoru Miyano.
 The series aired from April 7 to June 23, 2018.
 It broadcast on AT-X, Tokyo MX, BS11, Sun TV, and KBS Kyoto.

-Sentai Filmworks have licensed the anime in North America, the British Isles, Australasia, and other regions, and streamed the series on Hidive.
+Sentai Filmworks have licensed the series in North America, the British Isles, Australasia, and other regions, and streamed the series on Hidive.
 MVM Entertainment released the series in the United Kingdom and Ireland.
+Medialink licensed the series in Southeast Asia, streaming it on its Ani-One Asia YouTube channel.